guybedford/ecmascript-modules-mode/README.md

 ### Draft Implementation

-A draft implementation of the approach is available at _TBD_.
+A draft implementation of the approach is available at _https://github.com/guybedford/ecmascript-modules/tree/irp-type_.

 This does not yet provide the package export maps proposal support as the exact behaviours of this interaction still need to be worked out.